 St. Olav's Cathedral, Catholic cathedral in Hammersborg, Norway.

-St. Olav's Cathedral is a Catholic cathedral in the Hammersborg neighborhood of Oslo built entirely from red brick in the Gothic Revival style.
-The building features pointed arches and tall windows and was designed by Heinrich Ernst Schirmer and Wilhelm von Hanno.
+St. Olav's Cathedral is a Catholic cathedral in the Hammersborg neighborhood of Oslo, built from red brick in the Gothic Revival style.
+The building has pointed arches and tall windows, and was designed by architects Heinrich Ernst Schirmer and Wilhelm von Hanno.

-The cathedral was founded in 1852 as the Catholic community in Oslo was beginning to grow and establish itself.
-Its formal consecration was delayed until 1896 because Norway had no Catholic bishop at that time to perform the ceremony.
+The cathedral was founded in 1852, when the Catholic community in Oslo was beginning to grow and establish itself after a long period without a formal presence.
+Its consecration was delayed until 1896 because Norway had no Catholic bishop at the time to perform the ceremony.

-Inside the cathedral is a case containing what is believed to be a bone fragment from the arm of Saint Olav, displayed since the 1860s.
-This relic is one of the few religious remains kept in Norway and draws the attention of both pilgrims and curious visitors.
+Inside the cathedral there is a case holding what is believed to be a bone fragment from the arm of Saint Olav, on display since the 1860s.
+It is one of the few religious relics still kept in Norway today.

 The community of curious travelers